moniquejb/moniquejb/README.md

 [![Banner](https://i.postimg.cc/3Js5TJB6/Git-banner-MJB-02.jpg)](https://postimg.cc/3dFbjhzC)

 # A little bit about me...
-I am a self-taught Front End Developer from Durban, South Africa.
-Although I am now on my journey as a web developer, I originally graduated with a BA in Information Design at the University of Pretoria, South Africa.
-I believe that having design knowledge has really helped me be a better Front End Developer, and I love creating my own content for my websites.
+I am a self-taught **Front End Developer** from Durban, South Africa.
+Although I am now on my journey as a web developer, I originally graduated with a **BA in Information Design** at the University of Pretoria, South Africa.
+I also have a passion for **long-exposure photography** and all things **Photoshop**- which I started to teach myself when I was only 10 years old!
+I believe that having design knowledge has really helped me to be a better Front End Developer, and I love creating my own content for my websites.
+Some of my other interests include:
+ - **Sport:** Playing them, watching them.. everything.
+Go Sharks!
+ - **Nature:** Yes I would love to go on that extremely long hike with you.
+ - **Travel:** I make a killer trip itinerary, just saying...
+ - **Culture:** You can never know enough!

 ## My journey